LechevSpace/embedded-canvas/README.md

 There are two ways of using `CanvasAt`:

 1. Directly placing the `CanvasAt` on specified location on the display and drawing inside.
-2. Create a `Canvas` and when ready to draw it onto to display place the `Canvas` at specified location using the methods:
+2. Create a `Canvas` and when ready to draw it on the display place the `Canvas` at specified location using the methods:
    - `Canvas::place_at(top_left: Point) -> CanvasAt`
    - `Canvas::place_center(center: Point) -> CanvasAt`